getnamo/GlobalEventSystem-Unreal/README.md

 ![listen actor](https://i.imgur.com/IP0XTtC.png)

 and in the other actor you could bind to that event to do something with that information.
-In this case the event would be received whether it was pinned or not because the receiver is assumed to be spawned in before the emitting actor.
+Normally even without pinning this event should be received because you bind before you emit.
 But what if you couldn't control the delay?

 ![delayed bind](https://i.imgur.com/UfQYsJa.png)

 This is the case where pinning the event would help as now when the receiving actor binds to the event, it will auto-matically receive the last emit even though it was called after the event was emitted.
 From a developer perspective you can now just handle the receiving logic and not worry about whether you need to add delays or loop through all actors in the map.
-By using signaling from various sources with logic filtering you can ensure that the order of your events remains predictable, only start x when part y and z in the map have happened.
+By arranging your events to signal selectively states and muxing those states you can ensure that the order of your events remains predictable; only start x when part y and z in the map have happened.

 ### Flow muxing and Loose coupling